 - If a photographer were to capture you in your most emotional moment, what would they see?

-- How do male and female roles differ in your family?
+- How do gender roles, be they male and female or others — differ in your family?

 - What does feminism mean to you?